Italian Somaliland: Italian East Africa (1936–1941)

-In the spring of 1941, Britain regained control of British Somaliland and conquered Italian Somaliland with the Ogaden.
-However, until the summer of 1943, there was an Italian guerrilla war in all the areas of the former Italian East Africa.
+In the spring of 1941, Britain also regained control of British Somaliland and conquered all Italian Somaliland with the Ogaden.
+However, until the end of summer 1943, there was an Italian guerrilla war in all the areas of the former Italian East Africa.

 British Military Administration (1941–1950)

 British forces occupied Italian Somaliland and militarily administered the territory as well as British Somaliland.
 Faced with growing Italian political pressure inimical to continued British tenure and Somali aspirations for independence, the Somalis and the British came to see each other as allies.
 The first modern Somali political party, the Somali Youth Club (SYC), was subsequently established in Mogadishu in 1943; it was later renamed the Somali Youth League (SYL).
 The SYL evolved into the dominant party and had a moderate ideology.
 Hizbia Digil Mirifle Somali (HDMS) party served as the principal opposition to the right, although its platform was generally in agreement with that of the SYL.

 In November 1949, the United Nations finally opted to grant Italy trusteeship of Italian Somaliland, but only under close supervision and on the condition — first proposed by the Somali Youth League (SYL) and other nascent Somali political organizations, such as Hizbia Digil Mirifle Somali (later Hizbia Dastur Mustaqbal Somali, or HDMS) and the Somali National League (SNL), that were then agitating for independence — that Somalia achieve independence within ten years.